Love Drop-In Center

 Research

-Drop-In Centers are conduits to help remove womxn from their current situation and introduce them to treatment programs.
-The research on womxn Drop-In Centers that are child friendly and provide individualized care with peer support and focus groups had positive outcomes in the community.
-They were successful in meeting the needs of womxn with high-risk behaviors prostitution, addiction HIV, Hepatitis C and other type of infections dropped significantly.
-This type of harm reduction approach contributed to good parenting skills, sobriety, and empowerment and womxn retain their children.
-Womxn overcame the stigma obtained from hospital health care workers that made them reluctant, worthless, and develop a low self-esteem which diminished their interest to seek addiction treatment.
-Many of the Drop-In Centers in metropolitan cities that serve our West Side population who use IV, pill popping, and vaping methods to self-medicate had positive outcomes.
-The Human Trafficking Victims depended on the commitment and dedication of harm reduction service providers.
-The providers delivered outreach services, counseling, Sexually Transmitted Infection (STIs) services, syringe exchange program (SEP), as well as educational, training and skills programs that all contributed to holistic healing through nonjudgmental approach.
-Even though there are multiple studies that agrees with the above findings in both rural and urban areas in developing countries Franklin County HAD NOT ONE operating full-time even on the epicenter.
-Our goal was to be the FIRST ONE at the Epicenter and we did through God, Next Level 24 team, community contributions, and last-minute city and county funding.
-The remaining 3 corners are requesting our help to provide mxn and womxn.
+Drop-In Centers are conduits to help remove women from their current high-risk situation and introduce them to treatment programs.
+The research on women Drop-In Centers that are child friendly and provide individualized care with peer support and focus groups had positive outcomes in the community.
+They were successful in meeting the needs of women with high-risk behaviors prostitution, addiction HIV, Hepatitis C and other type of infections dropped significantly.
+This type of harm reduction approach contributed to good parenting skills, sobriety, and empowerment and women retain their children.
+Women overcame the stigma obtained from hospital health care workers that made them reluctant, worthless, and develop a low self-esteem which diminished their interest to seek addiction treatment.
+Many of the Drop-In Centers in metropolitan cities that serve our West Side population who use IV, pain killers, and vaping methods to self-medicate had positive outcomes.

 We Need Your Help